• Home

-I have to learn how to hold it loosely.
-This is something I try to remember every time I sit down for a writing meditation.
+I have to practice holding it loosely.
+This is something I do every time I sit down for a writing meditation.

 Sometimes called 'mindful writing', writing meditation is the phrase I use to describe taking a meditative stance into my writing session.